awsdocs/amazon-athena-user-guide/doc_source/workgroups-create-update-delete.md

 1. At the confirmation prompt, choose **Enable** or **Disable**\.
 If you disable a workgroup, its users cannot run queries in it, or create new named queries\.
 If you enable a workgroup, users can use it to run queries\.

-## Specify a Workgroup in Which to Run Queries<a name="specify-wkgroup-to-athena-in-which-to-run-queries"></a>
+## Specify a workgroup in which to run queries<a name="specify-wkgroup-to-athena-in-which-to-run-queries"></a>

 To specify a workgroup to use, you must have permissions to the workgroup\.

 **To specify the workgroup to use**

 1. Make sure your permissions allow you to run queries in a workgroup that you intend to use\.
-For more information, see [ IAM Policies for Accessing Workgroups](workgroups-iam-policy.md)\.
+For more information, see [ IAM policies for accessing workgroups](workgroups-iam-policy.md)\.

 1. To specify the workgroup, use one of these options:
    + If you are using the Athena console, set the workgroup by [switching workgroups](#switching-workgroups)\.